 What dining experience do you want in a ryokan?

-The traditional ryokan experience includes both dinner and breakfast in your price.
-The higher end ryokans include a traditional multi-course dinner called Kaiseki and breakfast, both of which are served in your room.
+A stay in a traditional Japanese ryokan includes both dinner and breakfast in your price.
+The higher end ryokans include a traditional multi-course dinner called Kaiseki and breakfast, both of which are served in your traditional Japanese room.
 We loved our Ryokan Kaiseki Ryori experiences in Japan – you can read about this and what else to eat in our Guide to Japanese Food.

 How to Book your Stay at a Ryokan

 Pre-booking is a requirement both culturally in Japan and for your host to prepare for your arrival, especially if you are partaking of the dining options available.
 Pre-booking a ryokan stay is simple.
 You can do this online easily, be sure to follow the instructions for check-in and departure times.
 Booking.com allows you to read all of this information in English.